 Sophie Chan-Wood didn’t know Natasha Pettigrew, but when the avid cyclist heard about a Saturday morning memorial ride honoring the Cheverly woman, she saw an opportunity to ride to Prince George’s County via the Watts Branch Trail from Washington, D.C.

 However, it wasn’t until the Rockville woman was hundreds of feet from the site of the Sept.
-19, 2010, hit and run that claimed cyclist Pettigrew’s life that the car honking began, a reminder that both motorists and bicycles should be able to share the road.
-Read the rest of this entry »
+19, 2010, hit and run that claimed cyclist Pettigrew’s life that the car honking began, a reminder that both motorists and bicycles should be able to share the road. read more »

 The German Green Party has gained support in another state election, this time in Berlin.
 From BBC News coverage: